Explainer · Suppressor Approval Times

 Why is my suppressor taking so long?

-Suppressor waits are set by ATF workload, your form type, and your filing method — not by the suppressor itself.
-Since the tax stamp dropped to $0, application volume rose, which has kept waits long.
+Suppressor waits are set by ATF workload, your form type, and your filing method, not by the suppressor itself.
+Application volume rose after the tax stamp dropped to $0, and that is what stretched the Form 1 queue through the first half of 2026.
 Recent filing months also look artificially fast because only the quickest approvals have surfaced so far.
+The two Form 1 lanes have moved differently since Feb 2026: Form 1 · Individual turned back down in Jun 2026, Form 1 · Trust kept climbing.

 Where do these numbers come from?

-Every figure is drawn from approvals that NFA filers reported to NFA Watch — currently 3,045.
+Every figure is drawn from approvals reported by NFA filers — currently 3,938 overall, with 1,408 e-file approvals in the last 90 days behind the medians above.
 It is community-sourced data, not official ATF or government records, and medians shift as more filers report.